-Once per month or every 4 weeks, these tasks need to be on your calendar to be completed!
-They are easy to forget but are the things that make your house seem brighter & cleaner when done regularly.
+Once per month or every 4 weeks, these tasks need to be completed!
+They are easy to forget but are the things that make your house look like you have a maid cleaning.

 How to easily add-in your monthly cleaning tasks

 Every week, add in a different one of these monthly cleaning tasks to complete.
 Or just choose one weekend a month to knock it all out!

 If you want to learn the secrets to cleaning your entire house fast, you should check out my post: how to clean your entire house in 2 hours!
 It’s a game changer!